-Intervention Purpose Annual Cost Check-in, Check out Low-intensity support for students with less severe externalizing OR internalizing behaviors No Cost to the School Cognitive Behavior Intervention For Trauma In Schools (CBITS) Trauma (Grades 4-12) The Cognitive Behavioral Intervention for Trauma in Schools (CBITS) is a skill-based, group intervention for students from the 5th - 12th grades, that is aimed at relieving symptoms of Post Traumatic Stress Disorder (PTSD), depression, and general anxiety among children exposed to trauma Only staff with Masters in Counseling or Behavioral Health Field are able to be trained in this intervention. \$500 per staff trained Bounce Back Trauma (Grades K-5) Bounce Back is a skill-based, group intervention that is aimed at relieving symptoms of Post Traumatic Stress Disorder (PTSD), anxiety, and depression among elementary aged children exposed to trauma.Only staff with Masters in Counseling or Behavioral Health Field are able to be trained in this intervention. \$500 per staff trained Calm Cat Anxiety/Stress (Grades K-5) Calm Cat is a relaxation skills training for students in grades K-5 who experience anxiety or stress.
+Intervention Purpose Annual Cost Check-in, Check out Persistent Problem Behavior in Classroom Settings (Grades K-12) Check-In, Check-Out (CICO) is a school-based intervention for providing daily support and monitoring to students who are at risk for developing serious or chronic problem behavior.
+Cognitive Behavior Intervention For Trauma In Schools (CBITS) Trauma (Grades 4-12) The Cognitive Behavioral Intervention for Trauma in Schools (CBITS) is a skill-based, group intervention for students from the 5th - 12th grades, that is aimed at relieving symptoms of Post Traumatic Stress Disorder (PTSD), depression, and general anxiety among children exposed to trauma Only staff with Masters in Counseling or Behavioral Health Field are able to be trained in this intervention. \$500 per staff trained Bounce Back Trauma (Grades K-5) Bounce Back is a skill-based, group intervention that is aimed at relieving symptoms of Post Traumatic Stress Disorder (PTSD), anxiety, and depression among elementary aged children exposed to trauma.
+Only staff with Masters in Counseling or Behavioral Health Field are able to be trained in this intervention. \$500 per staff trained Calm Cat Anxiety/Stress (Grades K-5) Calm Cat is a relaxation skills training for students in grades K-5 who experience anxiety or stress.
 No Cost to Schools Resilience Education Program (REP) Anxiety/Depression (Grades 6-8) The Resilience Education Program (REP) is a cognitive behavior therapy group intervention combined with a check-in program for students in grades 6-8 who experience internalizing problems, like anxiety or depression.
+No Cost to Schools Social, Academic, Emotional Behavior Risk Screener (SAEBRS) Universal Screener (Grades K-12) The Social, Academic, Emotional Behavior Risk Screener (SAEBRS) is a brief tool supported by research for universal screening for behavioral and emotional risk.
+It may be used to evaluate student functioning in terms of overall general behavior or within the inter-related narrow domains of social, academic and emotional behavior.
 No Cost to Schools